Final Exam: Tuesday, April 28th, 2020, 10:00am – 12:00pm.

 Exceptions to this rule include university-sanctioned events, religious holidays, military obligation, University accepted Grief Absence covering the day of the quiz, or late add.
 In these cases, the instructor and student will work together to decide between a make-up quiz or to drop the quiz from the student’s grade calculation (whichever seems most appropriate for the situation).

-- There will be five Recitation Labs, which will take place during recitations.
+- There will be six Labs, which will take place during recitations.

-- Students are expected to work on the Recitation Labs in groups of two to three.
+- Students are expected to work on the Labs in groups of two to three.

-- Grades will be graded based on engagement and correctness.
+- Grades will be graded based on correctness and engagement.

-- The lowest score from all 5 Recitation Labs will be dropped from the calculation of your average Recitation Lab score.
+- The lowest score from all Labs will be dropped from the calculation of your average Lab score.

-- Recitation Labs are specifically designed to be completed in a group setting among your peers.
-For this reason, Recitation Labs cannot be completed outside of the classroom and there are no Makeup Recitation Labs.
-The dropped Recitation Lab is meant to account for any missing Lab.
+- Labs are specifically designed to be completed in a group setting among your peers.
+For this reason, Labs cannot be completed outside of the classroom and there are no Makeup Labs.
+The dropped Lab is meant to account for any missing Lab.